This tutorial will show you how you can use your laser machine to create trendy leather patches for the fashion and textile industry.

 |Color||Optimized geometries, inner geometries first|

-Put the leather piece into the laser and secure it in place using the tape.
-Make sure that the surface is as even as possible to get a consistent engraving result.
-Engrave and cut the design.
-(The parameters might vary depending on the machine used and the available laser power.)
+Position the material within the laser systems work area and secure it in place using tape.
+To achieve a consistent engraving result, verify that the surface is as even as possible.
+Once the material is properly in place, engrave and cut the desired design.
+(Please note that laser parameters may vary depending on the system being used as well as available power).

 |Color||Process||Power (%)||Speed (%)||ppi/Hz|